FAQ

 About Properties

-Will I be able to buy a property that contains farmland even if I don't plan to farm?
+Can I buy a property that contains farmland even if I don't plan to farm?

 The buyer needs to obtain permission from the agriculture committee of Japan if the property contains farmland.
 It will be difficult to get permission if the buyer is not a licensed farmer in Japan.
 However, depending on the area of the property, the farmland may be changed into residential land through proper registration.
 After farmland has been changed to residential land (or other types of land), there will be no need for permission from the agriculture committee of Japan for purchasing the property.